Skyrim gameplay mods

 Another magic overhaul mod that adds 140 new spells to Skyrim, Apocalypse Magic’s most notable point is putting emphasis on magic schools that are not Destruction or Conjuration.
 The goal is to make Alteration or Illusion magic a viable spellcaster path, without having to dabble in Destruction to be effective.

-The classic days of RPGs allowed you to galavant across the land with a party of loyal companions ready to bash in heads and drink taverns dry.
-Skyrim unfortunately limits you to just a single companion, destroying any hopes of putting together a Fellowship of the Dragonborn.
+The classic days of RPGs allowed you to gallivant across the land with a party of loyal companions ready to bash in heads and drink taverns dry.
+Skyrim, unfortunately, limits you to just a single companion, destroying any hopes of putting together a Fellowship of the Dragonborn.
 Multiple Followers fixes this by allowing you to recruit up to seven companions for your journey.